Wasserstein multivariate auto-regressive models for modeling distributional time series: Numerical experiments

 \subsection{Age distribution of countries}

-We firstly test the proposed model with the data set illustrated in Figure \ref{fig-intro: distributional} in the introduction.
-These data are from the US Census Bureau's International Data Base\footnote{The data base in open access through \url{https://www.census.gov/data/developers/data-sets/international-database.html}.}, which provides the population estimates and projections for countries and areas by single year of age, over years.
-We would like to apply the proposed model on this international age distribution data to learn about the links among the changes in the age structures of different countries.
+We test the proposed model with the real data set illustrated in Figure \ref{fig-intro: distributional} in the introduction.
+These data are from the US Census Bureau's International Data Base\footnote{The data that support the findings of this study are openly available in International Database (Time Series: various year - 2100) at \url{https://www.census.gov/data/developers/data-sets/international-database.html}.}, which provides the population estimates and projections for countries and areas by single year of age, over years.
+We would like to apply the proposed model on this international age distribution data to learn about the links among the age structures of different countries.
 Specially, we consider the countries and the micro-states in the European Union and/or Schengen Area.
 Because the corresponding data used during the model fitting starts in the $1990$s, we also include the former European Union member United Kingdom.
 Note that, Vatican City is not included since it is not available in the data base.
 Therefore, the list of $34$ countries in this study is: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, San Marino, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom.
 Time-wise, we consider the $40$ years between $1996$ to $2035$. $1996$ is the earliest year for which the data for all the considered countries is available.